 Portugal offers different types of visas for those who want to live in the country.
 From student visas to qualified worker visas, the country offers several solutions for various needs.
 Portugal also offers a Golden Visa scheme that grants residency in return for an investment.

-In this guide, you’ll get to know more about Portugal’s immigration, Portuguese visas, and residency permit types.
+In this guide, you’ll get to know more about Portugal’s immigration, Portuguese visas, Portugal visa requirements and residency permit types.

 - Portugal Self-Employment Visa